shaimah/CSE-579-Knowledge-Representation-Reasoning/Assignment2/README.md

 ## Assignment Problems and Instructions

 ### Problem 1
-#### Modify the file blocks.lp to reflect the assumption that the table is small, so that the number of blocks that can be placed on the table simultaneously is limited by a given constant.
+#### Write a program to reflect the assumption that the table is small, so that the number of blocks that can be placed on the table simultaneously is limited by a given constant.
 How many steps are required to solve the example problem above if only 4 blocks can be on the table at the same time?
 What if only 3?
-You may test your codes with a scenario, which is also represented by a clingo program such as blocks-scenario.lp below.
+You may test your codes with a scenario, which is also represented by a clingo program in the `blocks-scenario.lp` file.

-<pre><code>%%%%%%%%%%%%%%%%%%%
-% File: blocks-scenario.lp
-%%%%%%%%%%%%%%%%%%%
-block(1..6).
-% initial state
-:- not on(1,2,0; 2,table,0; 3,4,0; 4,table,0; 5,6,0; 6,table,0).
-% goal
-:- not on(3,2,m; 2,1,m; 1,table,m; 6,5,m; 5,4,m; 4,table,m).
-</code></pre>

 ### Problem 2
-#### The file `blocks.lp` specifies that the initial state correctly.
+#### The `blocks-scenario.lp` already specifies that the initial state correctly.
 Without the specification, there will be stable models that do not correspond to valid states, like the following.
 #### non(1,2,0) on(2,1,0) on(3,3,0) on(4,table,0) on(5,6,0) on(6,table,0)
 #### Modify the file blocks.lp so that the stable models are in a 1-1 correspondence with valid states.

 ### Problem 3
 #### A serializable plan is such that the actions that are scheduled for the same time period can be instead executed consecutively, in any order without affecting the result.
 #### Modify `blocks.lp` to generate only serializable plans.
 Find a minimal length plan for the following scenario.
-(Hint: you need to modify blocks-scenario.lp to reflect this new scenario.)
+You can just just the 'blocks-scenario.lp` file which reflects the initial state below.
 <pre><code>Initially:
 loc(m)=table, loc(l)=m, loc(a)=l, loc(b)=a, loc(c)=b,
 loc(o)=table, loc(n)=o, loc(d)=n, loc(e)=d, loc(j)=e,